 Yes, the messages will be permanently deleted from Gmail including all folders and labels in it.

-If you have email programs or services set up to access Gmail using IMAP or OAuth, the messages will be removed from these automatically.
+If you have email programs or services set up to access Gmail using IMAP or OAuth, the messages will disappear from these programs automatically as well.
 Email programs or services that download copies using POP—or email backup services, of course—will keep their copies, though.

 Will Emptying the Gmail Trash also Remove Junk Emails?

 No, messages under the Spam label will not disappear if you empty the Trash.

 You can always empty Spam, of course.
-Messages under Spam will also be automatically deleted permanently after 30 days.
+Messages under Spam will also disappear permanently after 30 days on their own.